-Pregnancy can exacerbate medical conditions, including fibroid degeneration, ovarian cysts, urinary tract infections, adnexal masses that persist in pregnancy, gastro-oesophageal reflux and gall bladder disease.
+Pregnancy can exacerbate medical conditions, including fibroid degeneration, ovarian cysts, urinary tract infections, adnexal masses that persist in pregnancy, gastro-oesophageal reflux, gallbladder disease, pre-existing hypertension and constipation.
+Pregnancy can worsen diabetic control and can cause gestational diabetes.
 Finally, remember labour as a cause of symptoms, especially in first-time pregnancies.

 Red flag symptoms

 - Visual changes, such as blurred vision or diplopia

 - New onset limb swelling